 1. The Way It's Released Is Spontaneous And Clever

-When Skam was airing (September 2015 – June 2017), snippets of the episode would come out on their website at random times during the week, as if they were happening in real time.
+When Skam was airing (September 2015–June 2017), snippets of the episode would come out on their website at random times during the week, as if they were happening in real time.
 So if the girls were off to a rager on a Friday night, that's when the clip would be released too.
-At the end of the week, all of the snippets would be put together and the full episode (going anywhere from 15 to 45 minutes long) would be posted.
+At the end of the week, all of the snippets would be put together and the full episode (spanning anywhere from 15 to 45 minutes long) would be posted.

 2. The Actors Are Amazing Non-Professionals